typotraum/gethistory/README.md

 # gethistory

-funny little script for getting historical dates from wikipedia on the command line.
+little script for getting historical dates from wikipedia on the command line.

 usage: